MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 # Azure Information Protection client: Version release history and support policy

-> [!NOTE]
->Product deprecation notice for **Azure Information Protection client (classic)** and **Label Management** in Azure portal.<br>
->To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
-This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
-The move to Unified Labeling enables Azure Information Protection customers to enact a comprehensive information protection strategy seamlessly across Office applications on all platforms as well as non-Microsoft productivity applications.
-Learn more about all of the planned changes in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 >*Applies to: Active Directory Rights Management Services, [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2*
 >